felipenanes/felipenanes/README.md

 ## Easy Checkout of my public Project's: ##

-Here's my personal projects, where I'm working on implementations of Architeture, Best Practices and Development concepts, feel free to take a look, it wont bite!
+Here's my personal projects, where I'm working on implementations of Architecture, Best Practices and Development concepts, feel free to take a look, it wont bite!
 ~~at least I hope not~~:skull_and_crossbones:

 > **POC BackEnd:** https://github.com/felipenanes/testesoft